niksart/TextComplexity/README.md

 TextComplexity analyzes an English text and returns the list of complex words and their percentage up to the whole text.

 ### When is a word complex?
 The criterion is very easy: _is the word inside Oxford3000 list?_.
-Oxford made indeed a more or less 3000 word list that contains the most used words in English.
+Oxford3000 is a 3000 word list that contains the most used words in English.
 This list can commonly supply the 90% of ordinary vocabulary words.

 ### How can I use it?
 1. Install `cabal`, Haskell's package manager, if you haven't it yet